 Sir John Anderson, Lord Privy Seal became a member of Neville Chamberlain’s cabinet in October 1938, becoming responsible for various civil defence matters including Air Raid Precautions and earned the nickname ‘Home Front Prime Minister’.
 On 6th December 1938 he discussed, in the House of Commons, the taking of a National Register should Britain go to war:

 The 1939 Register is taken on 29th September 1939

 Britain and France declared war on Germany on 3 September 1939 following Germany’s invasion of Poland on 1 September 1939.
 The 1939 Register was taken on 29 September 1939, and the details of 41 million people were recorded, within weeks of the outbreak of World War II.
 65,000 enumerators visited every house in 1939 and had considerable extra work compared to the normal 10 yearly census as they had to complete and distribute identity cards there and then.
-The Register came to be known as the ‘Wartime Domesday Book’.
+The National Register of 1939 came to be known as the ‘Wartime Domesday Book’.

 The importance of the 1939 Register